alexverify/eyebrow/docs/architecture/decisions.md

 as the shim.
 An artifact that the user never installs the hooks for stays a silent no-op: telemetry is opt-in and additive, never a precondition for the scan view.

+## Declared layouts are JSON, fail loudly, and win over inferred markers

+Ten of the first fourteen partner audits needed a new Go discoverer before eyebrow could see the partner's skills. `eyebrow.discover.json` lets a repo declare its layout instead.
+Three choices:

+- **JSON, not YAML.** A YAML parser would be a second external dependency on a tool whose premise is having almost none.
+Every partner manifest we have seen is small enough that JSON costs nothing.
+- **A broken manifest fails the scan.** A committed file that parses to "zero artifacts" would silently disable the gate on a typo.
+Unknown fields, a bad version, and an empty `skills` list all return an error naming the field; scan and verify exit 3.
+- **The manifest owns its root.** The AEON and skills-lock adapters skip any root that carries the manifest, so a catalog is never reported twice.
+Explicit beats inferred.
+Per-tool adapters (`.claude/skills`, `.cursor`, and the rest) are untouched; they cover different paths.

+The manifest's `name` is the artifact tool id, which keeps lockfile IDs stable for a repo that migrates from a built-in catalog adapter.